 However, science-based evidence shows that exposure to fine particle pollution can cause premature deaths.
 Elevated ozone levels, volatile organic compounds ( or VOCs), and other emissions from industrial facilities can cause an increase in the frequency of asthma attacks and aggravate lung diseases.
 Carcinogens from indoor air pollution are responsible for 17% of lung cancer deaths.

 Air pollution is the cause of more than 50% of all cases of acute lower respiratory infection in kids less than five years old2

-Air quality, amongst other things, is vital for healthy growth and development in kids.
-Our children’s immune systems do not resist polluted air as well as those of adults.
-Therefore, air pollution, poor hygiene, and other hazards of climate change more easily impact children.
+Therefore, air pollution, poor hygiene, and other climate change hazards more easily impact children.
 The leading cause of death for kids aged five and under is pneumonia, primarily attributed to inhaling soot caused by indoor air pollution.

 The black carbon and methane emitted by inefficient stove combustion contribute to climate change.
 The government and agencies concerned need to make policy changes quickly to increase the population's percentage with access to clean fuels.
 Without such policy changes, indoor air pollution will only increase.